Floral Park, New York: Education

+There are three elementary schools in Floral Park.
+Two of them – the John Lewis Childs School and the Floral Park–Bellerose School – are part of the Floral Park–Bellerose Union Free School District (the latter school also serves the neighboring village of Bellerose and Bellerose Terrace).

+Furthermore, Our Lady of Victory Elementary School is operated by the Roman Catholic Diocese of Rockville Centre, Our Lady of Victory parish.

 Emergency services

 The Village of Floral Park has its own Police Department, which is made up of an Operations and Administration division.

 The Floral Park Police Department provides service to all residents within the boundaries of the Village of Floral Park.
 The Village also has a volunteer fire department, made up of three Engine Companies (Alert Engine Co. #1, Reliance Engine Co. #2, Active Engine Co. #3), a Hook & Ladder Company, and a Rescue (Emergency Medical Services) Company.